wadester/asciidoc_notes/README.md

 Note, I also used this format for the Linux Kernel Document sound/oss/Introduction when I wrote it in 1998.

-I wanted eliminate this custom format and stop supporting the legacy tool by using a similar, open source format plus tool suite.
+I wanted to eliminate this custom format and stop supporting the legacy tool by using a similar, open source format plus tool suite.
 AsciiDoc fit my needs and provides many additional features!